topitbopit/Redline/README.md

 - **Why do you spend so much time on shitty features**
 No clue

-- **Can I make my own fork?**
+- **Can I make my own fork / contribute?**
-Yes, good luck figuring out what my code does cause got damn it sucks
+Yes, but good luck figuring out what my code does cause got damn it sucks

 - **Hi**
 Hi